Table of contents

 File:Morote-seoi-nage.jpg - Wikipedia

-Keep right hand on usual collar side but turn forearm until elbow ends in other side’s armpit.
+Keep your right hand on usual collar side but turn your forearm until your elbow ends in Uke’s other side’s armpit.

 video